hmmgo/laravel-jQuery-fileUploader/README.md

 1. Add upload controller into your controller.
 2. Create a view file for upload the files.
 3. Add all necessary js to public folder and link it to view file.
-4. Customized the included file for your need
+4. Customize the included file for your need

 #License